rbirkaur23/linearsearch/README.md

 # linearsearch
-Perform linear search in array
+C program to accept a number and perform linear search in array